KKEA: History

 Prior to its flip to sports in 2003, KKEA was originally KCCN and had offered a Hawaiian format.
 Cox would later move the format over to sister station KKNE after they acquired the station.
 On February 25, 2019, KKEA added an FM translator - (K224FR), rebroadcasting at 92.7.
 They also rebranded to ESPN Honolulu on the same day.

 Programs

 The Bobby Curran Show, The Sports Animals, The Josh Pacheco Show, On Point With Artie Wilson, and The Sports Cards and Collectibles Show.

 The station is the radio partner of University of Hawaii sports.
 The radio station also features select games from the Interscholastic League of Honolulu (ILH) at the high school level.

-The station is affiliated with the San Francisco 49ers, San Francisco Giants, New York Yankees, Golden State Warriors and Los Angeles Rams radio networks.
+The station is affiliated with the San Francisco 49ers, San Francisco Giants, New York Yankees, Golden State Warriors, Anaheim Ducks, Notre Dame Fighting Irish and Los Angeles Rams radio networks.

 More recently, ESPN Honolulu has produced more shows like Call the Coach with select University of Hawaii Coaches, Hawaii Football Now featuring Jordan Helle and Hunter Hughes, and Fan Friday with Dave Kawada and a guest UH athlete.